-- Detailed paper map of your area in the city and a city map.
+- A detailed paper map of your area in the city and a city map.

 - Portable crank/windup radio for news and instructions.

 - A whistle.
-Best choice, a dog whistle.
+The best choice, a dog whistle.
 K9’s can hear a dog whistle at some distance and they are easier to blow.

 - Water – at least two litres of water per person per day; include small bottles that can be carried easily.